-Benzodiazepines cross the placenta and may produce respiratory depression and sedation in neonates.
-Monitor neonates exposed to benzodiazepines during pregnancy and labor for signs of sedation and respiratory depression and manage accordingly [see Warnings and Precautions (5.4)].
+Benzodiazepines cross the placenta and may produce respiratory depression, hypotonia, and sedation in neonates.
+Monitor neonates exposed to BYFAVO during pregnancy or labor for signs of sedation, respiratory depression, hypotonia, and feeding problems.
+Monitor neonates exposed to BYFAVO during pregnancy for signs of withdrawal.
+Manage these neonates accordingly [see Warnings and Precautions (5.4)].